BigBird42/Lovetone-Brownsource/README.md

-# Lovetone-Brownsource-Pedal
+# Lovetone-Brownsource

-A description for the pedal can be found here:http://www.lovetone.com/bsource.html.
+A description for the guitar pedal can be found here:http://www.lovetone.com/bsource.html.

 This is a kicad pcb layout for the Lovetone Brownsource.
 The original schematic can be found here: http://bmamps.com/Schematics/Effects_miscellaneous/Lovetone_BrownSource.gif.